Note: This article was originally published on 6/5/2020 and was last updated on 10/15/2020.

 Finally, California Code of Civil Procedure section 715.020 permits only a “levying officer” (typically the county sheriff) to evict a tenant through service of a writ of possession.
 Many California sheriff’s departments have adopted formal or informal policies declaring that they will not serve writs of possession during the COVID-19 emergency.
 Examples include the San Francisco Sheriff’s Department, San Mateo County Sheriff’s Office, and Alameda County Sheriff’s Office.
 Thus, even if the commercial landlord is able to prosecute an unlawful detainer and obtain a judgment for possession, as a practical matter it may at present prove impossible to have the tenant physically removed from the leased premises.

 The current restrictions on evictions in California have, for the time being, significantly altered landlord and tenant rights relative to the payment of rent.
 However, in some jurisdictions, we are beginning to see a return to normal with respect to commercial unlawful detainer actions.
 Nonetheless, depending on the terms of a given lease, applicable city or county ordinances, and the particular tenant’s circumstances, there may be steps that landlords and tenants can take to enhance their legal position going forward.
-Our Commercial Lease Dispute & Resolution attorneys are available to help guide commercial landlords and tenants alike through these challenging times.

 The authority for local governments to limit commercial and residential evictions was recently extended through September 30, 2020 by the Governor’s Executive Order N-71-20.